deeedob/thesis/content/50_conclusion.md

 ~~~
 ```

-The benchmark test can be configured to run with varying values for `iterations` and `eventsPerIteration`, evaluating the performace under various load conditions.
+The benchmark can be configured to run with varying values for `iterations` and `eventsPerIteration`, evaluating the performace under various load conditions.

 In the benchmark results for the CLAP-RCI event system, two charts display the performance under different loads.
 Each benchmark invocation ran 1,000